 Voltage TheoryLet us consider two parallel plates, that are connected to a battery.
 The upper plate is connected with positive terminal of a battery.
 Hence this plate is positively charged, and the lower plate is connected to negative terminal of the battery and hence this lower plate is negatively charged.
 These plates produce a static electric field between them which is proportional to surface charge density of both plates, let's the surface charge density of the upper plate is σ.
-Then surface charge density of lower plate will be - σ.
-The electric field produced by only positive plate is surface charge density divided by twice of permeability of the space between the plates i.e.
+Then the surface charge density of lower plate will be - σ.
+The electric field produced by the only positive plate is surface charge density divided by twice of permeability of the space between the plates i.e.

 Similarly static electric field produced by only negative plate is Hence resultant electric field between the plates is Let us now assume a positively charged particle enters into that electric field.
 If the particle has a charge of q Coulomb, then electrostatic force applied on that particle will be

 Where, m is the mass of the particle.